jhermsmeier/uri.regex/README.md

 match[8] = 'fragment'                 // hash
 ```

-## Stuff that DOES NOT work (yet?)

-- matching URIs with percent encoding
-- matching URIs with UTF8 reg-names

 ## Credits

 The IPv6 regular expression wasn't written by me, I found it somewhere sometime on the web, forgot where.